EzeTelias95/NuBankEx/README.md

 `npm start`

-This will start a process that reads the input as file `stdin`
+This will start a process that reads the input as file path on `stdin`

-## Documentation

 ![page-view](img/example.png)
 </td></tr></table>

 This project is implemented on NodeJs and using Jest for testing.
+## Documentation
 ### Authorizer

 The authorizer is an object that proccess transactions to an account if they go through the evaluator without any violations.